timthedev07/tictactoe-go/README.md

 # tictactoe-go

-A in-terminal tictactoe game built with Go.
+An in-terminal tictactoe game built with Go.

 # Play